Reverse DNS Lookup - Find All Domains on an IP

 What Reverse DNS Reveals

-• All hostnames resolving to an IP - Every domain with A or AAAA records pointing to that address
+• All hostnames resolving to an IP - Every domain with A or AAAA records (IPv4 and IPv6)

 • Shared hosting density - How many sites share the server